Powerlearnproject/se-assignment-5-kev065/README.md

 5. Extensions in VS Code: Discuss the role of extensions in VS Code.
 How can users find, install, and manage extensions?
 Provide examples of essential extensions for web development.
    - Finding Extensions
       - Open VS Code and click the Extensions icon in the Activity Bar.
-Alternatively, you can use the shortcut Ctrl+Shift+X.
+Alternatively, you can use the shortcut `Ctrl+Shift+X`.
       - Search for extensions by name or functionality in VS code Marketplace.

    - Installing Extensions